-Seahawks notes: Pete Carroll talks about free agency, updates injuries
+Seahawks notes: Pete Carroll wants nearly all free agents back; Jamal Adams to have shoulder, hand surgeries

 Reading into what coaches say about pending free agents in the moments after a season ends can be risky, There’s little reason not to say that a team hopes mostly everyone will be back.

 So it was with Seahawks coach Pete Carroll on Monday as he talked to the media in his season-ending news conference via Zoom.
-When asked about some of Seattle’s 24 pending unrestricted free agents, Carroll said he hoped they’ll all be back.
+When asked about some of Seattle’s 24 pending unrestricted free agents, Carroll said he hoped nearly all of them will be back.

 Carroll, though, said to expect one will almost certainly be back — receiver Phillip Dorsett.
 He missed the season because of a foot injury after signing a one-year, veteran-minimum deal last spring as a free agent.